- Download our Moving to Portugal Guide (PDF)

-Children in Portugal tend to attend school based on the neighbourhood in which they live or that in which their parents work.
-It follows that many of the richer economic areas are linked to the highest quality educational institutions.
-Rural areas and less economically developed regions of the country are especially notorious for shifty standards, though the larger urban centres and the expat-friendly Algarve area provide some exemplary options.
+Children in Portugal tend to attend school based on the neighbourhood in which they live or in which their parents work.
+It follows that many of the richer economic areas are linked to higher-quality educational institutions.
+Rural areas and less economically developed regions of the country are especially notorious for shifty standards, though the larger urban centres and the expat-friendly Algarve area provide some good options.

 Public schools in Portugal

 Public or state schools in Portugal are free.
 However, expats will quickly learn that these public institutions have been the subject of much debate.
 In the past, frequent teacher strikes and a much-bemoaned Ministry of Education was enough to scare off any expat looking to enrol their child.

 This serious criticism has led to Portugal's government increasing investment to improve facilities, teaching quality and classroom sizes.
 Although such concerns are now actively being addressed, expat parents should still be wary of the state system.

 Some teachers in Portuguese public schools speak English, but not all of them.
 The curriculum is taught in Portuguese, and expat parents considering sending their child to a public school should look into what possibilities exist to overcome the language barrier and to support the learning process.

-Parents should enrol their children between January and May of the previous year at the school nearest their residence or place of work, whichever will be more convenient.
-Portuguese schools require very specific paperwork and, as bureaucracy can be slow to approve documents, it's necessary to prepare well in advance.
+Parents who want to pursue this route should note that Portuguese schools require very specific paperwork and, as bureaucracy can be slow to approve documents, it's necessary to prepare well in advance.